tc39/proposal-signals/README.md

 ## Use cases

-*TODO: Some additional scenarios using signals, with both code and description.*
+*TODO: Some additional scenarios using signals, with both code and description.
+We need exmaples that are more comlex than the counter example above.*

 ## Comparison